nilsraccoon/hypixel-hide-ignored/README.md

-# Hide Ignored Members Posts - Hypixel Forums
+# Fully Hide Ignored Members Posts - Hypixel Forums

 A browser extension and userscript that enhances your Hypixel Forums experience by hiding posts of ignored members even more.